JochimM/Delfi-PQ_FDIR/README.md

 The results of the bit flips in various memory locations (have a nice plot).

+After having the results for the bit flips in various memory locations, limited time was used to investigate the reason why the microcontroller is crashing or stops working.
+One of the reasons why this happens is found to be a change in local variables.
+Since one of these local variables is changing, the script does not know how to react, which results in a crash.

 ## Unit tests

 ### Bit flip